-HOTS: Heard On The Street > Local gossip, facts, news, rumors, and red herring The following posts are editorial comments with some links to resources, reference materials, and some unverified street-talk, and tall tales from the Heart of Marin and surrounding hospitality finds.
-Enjoy. – Pat Townsley, Ringleader
+HOTS: Heard On The Street > Local gossip, facts, news, rumors, and red herring The following posts are editorial comments with some links to resources, and reference materials, with unverified street-talk and tall tales from the Heart of Marin and surrounding hospitality finds.
+Enjoy.

 New Announcements, Foodie News, and HOTS.
 Ready?
 OK..
 Here We Go:

-METERS DOWNTOWN > Get ready to Pay to Park as our small town vibe gets next-gen parking meters along downtown San Anselmo Avenue business district.
-In response to retail merchant pleas and subsequent unanimous vote by Town Council, 11 parking kiosk stations are being installed now, with parking space numbers coming.
-These new stations are the same “ParkMobile” kiosks like at the Ferry Terminal, downtown San Rafael, and Sausalito.
-To download the ParkMobile app > CLICK HERE.
-Better than individual parking meters at each stall, these two-hour limit solar and WiFi stations will take card, tap, and app payments (no cash).
-Annual “merchant” and “resident” stickers Do NOT work on these spots nor in lots like Magnolia or Pine streets.
-Free parking on town side streets have two and four hour limits, along with Sir Francis Drake Blvd.
-As always, please be respectful of our neighbors as you park on residential streets.
-CLICK HERE to see the Town’s Parking information.
-Downtown SA already had a long-standing 2 hour parking limit, however, there was little or no enforcement, so, there ya go.
-This isn’t a thing about “making money” at all (these things will likely never pay for themselves), it’s all about “turning spaces” in a commercial zone and business district.
-RELAX: There will be a “grace period” as this rolls out, where CMPA will not be ticketing, just leaving notices of the future enforcement.
-Next: Prepare for the loss of a few more downtown parking spots as new state laws requiring “daylighting” at intersections are implemented.
-To comply with state laws, this is out of the Town’s control; they must comply.
+- NEXT > Daylighting Crosswalks: Prepare for the loss of a few more downtown parking spots locally and statewide as new state laws requiring “daylighting” at intersections are implemented.
+To comply with California State Assembly Bill 413, this is way out of the Town’s control; they must comply.
 In short, “daylighting” intersections at crosswalks means eliminating parking spaces and loading zones where a vehicle can block the line-of-sight between pedestrians and moving vehicles.
 In the daylight of recent events and people blowing through intersections, this makes sense, but losing parking is always the rub.
 Creekside is advocating for flashing LED stop signs and additional “ALL WAY” reflective signage at SA Ave and Tamalpais (like the Stop signs in front of Marin Academy on Mission Ave in San Rafael), as “California Stops” and rolling through intersections, and bikes simply blowing past “limit lines” and crosswalks continue.
 In the meantime, paid parking is here, and SLOW IT DOWN.
 This community cannot live through another crisis.
 For a video (an LA story, but relevant) describing Daylighting > CLICK HERE

 -